worktile/slate-angular/.changeset/ninety-lizards-raise.md

 extract updateListRenderAndRemeasureHeights to update dom and remeasure heights and apply it to force to fix height can not be updated on Chinese composition type

-add getPreviousHeightsAndClear to add remeasureHeightByIndics in an animation frame(finally don't need it)

 rename refreshVirtualViewAnimId to tryUpdateVirtualViewportAnimId, measureVisibleHeightsAnimId to tryMeasureInViewportChildrenHeightsAnimId